-COM 120 - Mass Media and Popular Culture

-COM 247 - Documentary History and Theory

-ENL 241 - Introduction to Cinema Arts

-ENL 371 - History of Cinema

-FLM 180 - Film Sight and Sound

-FLM 420 - Issues in Contemporary Cinema

-Graduation Skills

-The Critical Thinking (CT), Speaking (S), and Writing (W) graduation skills are embedded throughout the offered courses and are met by completing the major.
-The graduation skill in Quantitative Reasoning (QR) is met by completing the following courses: COM 281 (QF) and COM 352 (QFA) for Communication Studies majors and one of MAT 163 or PHY 119 for Film majors.
+Departmental Honors Departmental Honors is designed to encourage overall excellence as well as outstanding achievement on a specific project of special interest to the student.
+Departmental Honors students must maintain a 3.25 GPA in the major and a 3.00 GPA overall, and, as part of their major program, complete a substantial independent project of honors quality (COM 499/FLM 499/NMS 499 registration).
+Honors candidates should meet with their faculty advisor prior to their senior year to develop a proposal for the honors project.
+Graduation Skills The Critical Thinking (CT), Speaking (S), and Writing (W) graduation skills are embedded throughout the offered courses and are met by completing the major.
+The graduation skill in Quantitative Reasoning (QR) is met by completing the following courses: COM 281 (QF) and COM 352 (QFA) for Communication Studies majors and one of MAT 163, MAT 164 or PHY 119 for Film majors.
 Note: For transfer students, at least three of these six courses must be courses offered at Augsburg.

-Computer Science

-The Department of Computer Science at Augsburg strives to give students a sound theoretical and practical foundation in computer science.
+For a complete list of courses and descriptions, see the Course Description Search.
+Computer Science The Department of Computer Science at Augsburg strives to give students a sound theoretical and practical foundation in computer science.
 We offer both a BA and a BS major.
 The coursework provides students a strong foundation in computer science, with emphasis on concepts rather than applications.
 We encourage students to strengthen their coursework by electing an internship, undergraduate research experience, or cooperative education experience.
 Our location in the Twin Cities provides us with an excellent resource of such experiences for students, and allows them to add practical applications to their education.

-Computer Science Faculty

-Noel Petit (Chair), Larry Crockett, Erik Steinmetz, Shana Watters

-Degree and Major Requirements

-Computer Science Major, Bachelor of Arts

-CSC 160 - Introduction to Computer Science and Communication

-CSC 170 - Introduction to Programming

-CSC 210 - Data Structures

-CSC 240 - Introduction to Networking and Communications

-CSC 320 - Algorithms

-CSC 345 - Principles of Computer Organization

-CSC 385 - Formal Logic and Computation Theory

-CSC 450 - Programming Languages and Compilers I

-CSC 451 - Programming Languages and Compilers II

-MAT 114 - Precalculus (or MPG 4)

-MAT 171 - Discrete Mathematics for Computing (recommended)

-or MAT 145 Calculus I

-Two electives from:
+Computer Science Faculty Noel Petit (Chair), Larry Crockett, Erik Steinmetz, Shana Watters Degree and Major Requirements Computer Science Major, Bachelor of Arts CSC 160 - Introduction to Computer Science and Communication CSC 170 - Introduction to Programming CSC 210 - Data Structures CSC 240 - Introduction to Networking and Communications CSC 320 - Algorithms CSC 345 - Principles of Computer Organization CSC 385 - Formal Logic and Computation Theory CSC 450 - Programming Languages and Compilers I CSC 451 - Programming Languages and Compilers II MAT 114 - Precalculus (or MPG 4) MAT 171 - Discrete Mathematics for Computing (recommended) or MAT 145 Calculus I Two electives from:

-CSC courses above 200

-PHY 261 - Electronics

-MIS 475 - Systems Analysis and Design

-MAT 355 - Numerical Mathematics and Computation

-At least one elective must be an upper division course.
+CSC courses above 200 PHY 261 - Electronics MIS 475 - Systems Analysis and Design MAT 355 - Numerical Mathematics and Computation At least one elective must be an upper division course.

-Graduation Skills

-The Critical Thinking (CT), Quantitative Reasoning (QR,) and Writing (W) graduation skills are embedded throughout the offered courses and are met by completing the major.
+Graduation Skills The Critical Thinking (CT), Quantitative Reasoning (QR,) and Writing (W) graduation skills are embedded throughout the offered courses and are met by completing the major.
 The Speaking (S) graduation skill is met by MAT 201, COM 111 or 115 (115 recommended) or a sequence of courses and presentations approved in consultation with the Computer Science department.
 Consult your faculty advisor for details.
 Transfer students must consult an advisor about potential adjustments to their course requirements to fulfill each of these skills.

-Computer Science Major, Bachelor of Science

-CSC 160 - Introduction to Computer Science and Communication

-CSC 170 - Introduction to Programming

-CSC 210 - Data Structures

-CSC 240 - Introduction to Networking and Communications

-CSC 320 - Algorithms

-CSC 345 - Principles of Computer Organization

-CSC 385 - Formal Logic and Computation Theory

-CSC 450 - Programming Languages and Compilers I

-CSC 451 - Programming Languages and Compilers II

-MAT 145 - Calculus I

-MAT 146 - Calculus II

-Two courses from:

-MAT 245 - Calculus III

-MAT 246 - Linear Algebra

-MAT 271 - Discrete Mathematical Structures (recommended)

-MAT 369 - Modeling and Differential Equations in Biological and Natural Sciences

-And three electives from:
+Computer Science Major, Bachelor of Science CSC 160 - Introduction to Computer Science and Communication CSC 170 - Introduction to Programming CSC 210 - Data Structures CSC 240 - Introduction to Networking and Communications CSC 320 - Algorithms CSC 345 - Principles of Computer Organization CSC 385 - Formal Logic and Computation Theory CSC 450 - Programming Languages and Compilers I CSC 451 - Programming Languages and Compilers II MAT 145 - Calculus I MAT 146 - Calculus II Two courses from: MAT 245 - Calculus III MAT 246 - Linear Algebra MAT 271 - Discrete Mathematical Structures (recommended) MAT 369 - Modeling and Differential Equations in Biological and Natural Sciences And three electives from: